huggingface/Google-Cloud-Containers/containers/tei/README.md

 Besides selecting which model we want to deploy, we need to take into consideration that TEI supports the following models:

-* Text Embeddings: these are models are pre-trained models that convert text into numerical vectors, which can be used for a variety of downstream tasks.
+* **Text Embeddings**: these are models are pre-trained models that convert text into numerical vectors, which can be used for a variety of downstream tasks.

-* Re-Rankers: these models are sequence classification cross-encoders models with a single class that scores the similarity between a query and a text.
+* **Re-Rankers**: these models are sequence classification cross-encoders models with a single class that scores the similarity between a query and a text.

-* Sequence Classification: these models are classic sequence classification models as e.g. BERT, RoBERTa, etc.
+* **Sequence Classification**: these models are classic sequence classification models as e.g. BERT, RoBERTa, etc.

 Then we are ready to run the container depending on the accelerator to use as follows:

-* CPU: We just run the image normally, providing the `MODEL_ID` environment variable and exposing the port 8080.
+* **CPU**: We just run the image normally, providing the `MODEL_ID` environment variable and exposing the port 8080.

     ```bash
     docker run -ti -p 8080:8080 \